ggjk26/PyUTAU/README.md

     main()
 ```

-Deepseek / ChatGPT -assisted code writing, If you want to get full content, please wait for offical version (0.1.0 and later) in release.
+Deepseek / ChatGPT -assisted code writing, If you want to get full content, please wait for offical version (0.1.0 and later) in release. <br>

-If you want use it in different languages, you can push a branch and coding by yourself.
+If you want use it in different languages, you can push a branch and coding by yourself. <br>
 This project is working in progress.
-NOW PROGRESS: EARLY TESTING
+NOW PROGRESS: EARLY TESTING <br>